DraGonoff69/Collage_Complaint/README.md

 - Vite + ReactJS
-- Firebase as database (Firestore) and cloud storage
+- Firebase as database (Firestore)
 - Tailwind CSS for styling
 - Material UI (MUI) for some components (Dialog, DataGrid, etc.)